SixthHunter/scripts/README.md

 ## TERMUX USERS

-These scripts can run under Termux, however some of them need a web socket such as `websocat`
+These scripts can run under Termux, however some of them need a web socket such as `websocat`.

 Vi's `websocat` bincaries for ARM, MacOS and FreeBSD [can be downloaded from here](https://github.com/vi/websocat/releases).